From excessive client entertainment to payroll, there are some expenses you should not charge on your business credit card.

-Remember that investment can go down as well as up, plus you will owe transaction fees.
-That is a recipe for a pile of high-interest debt.
+Remember that the investment can go down as well as up, and you will owe transaction fees.
+And that’s a recipe for a pile of high-interest debt.

 Depending on how often you do it, how much you take and how long you wait to repay it, that could scare prospective card issuers and lenders.
 And it could prompt your current card issuer to raise the interest rate, lower your credit line or close the account.

 In addition, taking out a cash advance means you won’t have a grace period.
 That means you start paying interest the moment the money pops out of the ATM.